oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 It is recommended that one or more of the mitigations are applied whenever implementing a cross-device flow.
 Every mitigation provides an additional layer of security that makes it harder to initiate the attack, disrupts attacks when in process or reduces the impact of a successful attack.

 ### Establish Proximity
 The unauthenticated channel between the initiating and authenticating device allows attackers to obtain a QR code or user code in one location and display in another location.
-Establishing proximity between the location of the initiating device and the authentication device limits an attacker's ability to launch attacks by sending the user or QR codes to large numbers of users across the globe.
+Establishing proximity between the location of the Initiating Device and the authentication device limits an attacker's ability to launch attacks by sending the user or QR codes to large numbers of users across the globe.
 There are a couple of ways to establish proximity:

 - Physical connectivity: This is a good indicator of proximity, but requires specific ports, cables and hardware and may be challenging from a user experience perspective or may not be possible in certain settings (e.g., when USB ports are blocked or removed for security purposes).
 Physical connectivity may be better suited to dedicated hardware like FIDO devices that can be used with protocols that are resistant to the exploits described in this document.

 - Wireless proximity: Near Field Communications (NFC), Bluetooth Low Energy (BLE), and Ultra Wideband (UWB) services can be used to prove proximity between the two devices.
 NFC technology is widely deployed in mobile phones as part of payment solutions, but NFC readers are less widely deployed.
 BLE presents another alternative for establishing proximity, but may present user experience challenges when setting up.
 UWB standards such as IEEE  802.15.4 and the IEEE 802.15.4z-2020 Amendment 1 enable secure ranging between devices and allow devices to establish proximity releative to each other [@IEEE802154].

 - Shared network: Device proximity can be inferred by verifying that both devices are on the same network.
-This check may be performed by the authorization server by comparing the network addresses of the device where the code is displayed (initiating device) with that of the authentication/authorization device.
+This check may be performed by the authorization server by comparing the network addresses of the device where the code is displayed (Initiating Device) with that of the authentication/Authorization Device.
 Alternatively the check can be performed on the device, provided that the network address is available.
-This could be achieved if the authorization server encodes the initiating device's network address in the QR code and uses a digital signature to prevent tampering with the code.
+This could be achieved if the authorization server encodes the Initiating Device's network address in the QR code and uses a digital signature to prevent tampering with the code.
 This does require the wallet to be aware of the countermeasure and effectively enforce it.

 - Geo-location: Proximity can be established by comparing geo-location information derived from global navigation satellite-system (GNSS) co-ordinates or geolocation lookup of IP addresses and comparing proximity.
 Due to inaccuracies, this may require restrictions to be at a more granular level (e.g., same city, country, region or continent).
 Similar to the shared network checks, these checks may be performed by the authorization server or on the users device, provided that the information encoded in a QR code is integrity protected using a digital signature.